 Q5: Together our Azul Platform Prime and Heirloom have really driven a lot of value in the market.
 From your perspective, what is the impact to the balance sheet?

-GC: Well, looking again at Arek and what we did for their balance sheet – when you deliver 152% better performance – that means you don’t need to rent as much compute from Google Cloud, not to mention the productivity gains in your operating model.
-With an 85% reduction in cost per transaction, that means more scale in delivering pension services and improving customer experience.
-All of this means more elasticity in faster cash flow while removing technical debt of running large monolithic mainframe applications.
+GC: Well, looking again at Arek and what we did for their balance sheet – when you deliver 152% better performance, you don’t need to rent as much compute, not to mention the productivity gains in your operating model.
+An 85% reduction in cost per transaction means more scale in delivering pension services and improving customer experience.
+All of this means more elasticity and faster cash flow while removing the technical debt of running large monolithic mainframe applications.

 Need more help?